rccordell/f18rwda/assignments.md

 1. the requirements you will meet in order to receive the grade for which you've contracted,
 2. the penalties you will incur for not meeting those requirements,
 3. a calendar you will follow for meeting the requirements you have outlined.
-Many aspects of this calendar will be determined by assignment deadlines on the [course schedule][3], but your contract will take ownership of these deadlines and commit to specific due dates for the course's more flexible assignments.
+Many aspects of this calendar will be determined by windows outlined on the [course schedule][11], but your contract will take ownership of these deadlines while committing to specific due dates for the course's more flexible assignments.

 ## Why Contract Grading?